Motion Before Action: Diffusing Object Motion as Manipulation Condition: Introduction

 To address these challenges and improve execution capabilities, we aim to equip the robot with human-like reasoning skills by \textit{inferring future object motion from observations}, and then \textit{predicting future actions under the object motion guidance}.
 By achieving these objectives, the robot can derive intrinsic information (such as poses and motions) from the scene, allowing the policy to map observations to actions in a way that aligns more closely with human reasoning, \textit{i.e.}, reasoning about object motion rather than simply memorizing actions~\cite{jannerreasoning}.

 In this work, we introduce \textbf{M}otion \textbf{B}efore \textbf{A}ction (referred to as \textbf{\model}), a novel module that equips existing robotic manipulation policies with such reasoning skills.
 We observe that representing the object motion using 6D pose aligns with the robot's end-effector pose in the same format, making the actions compatible with this representation.
 Consequently, they exhibit mathematical consistency.
 During task execution, at each time step, the robot pose, object pose, and action are in proximity within the same space, with their kinematic relationships following a learnable pattern, demonstrating physical consistency~\cite{xu2021end}.
-Based on these two distributional consistencies, we hypothesize the learnability of object pose representation in diffusion models~\cite{DDPM,DDIM}: \begin{enumerate*}[label=\arabic*)] \item diffusion models have been shown to effectively reconstruct actions~\cite{DP}, so they should similarly excel at reconstructing analogous object poses; \item just as the robot’s pose can serve as a condition~\cite{octo} for generating actions via diffusion models, so does the object pose. \end{enumerate*}
+These consistencies suggest that the object poses and the robot poses and actions share similar distributions.
+The ability of probabilistic models, exemplified by diffusion models, to learn such similar distributions is transferable, as indicated in~\cite{DDPM,DDIM}.
+Therefore, we propose that object poses can be generated by the diffusion process in the same way as actions.
+These object poses can also effectively guide the action denoising process as conditions, just as robot poses do.

+Building on this foundation, we design \model as a cascade of two diffusion modules. \model seamlessly integrates with any existing diffusion-based policy.
+The observation features encoded by the given policy serve as conditional inputs to the first diffusion module, which predicts future object pose sequences.
+These predicted pose sequences, combined with the initial observations, are then fed as joint conditions to the diffusion action head, effectively guiding the policy's action generation.

+We conduct comparative experiments with \model on three 2D and 3D robotic manipulation policies with diffusion action heads~\cite{DP, DP3, RISE}, demonstrating substantial performance improvements across various tasks.
+These tasks, comprising 57 tasks from 3 simulation benchmarks and 4 real-world tasks, involve articulated object manipulation, soft and rigid body manipulation, tool use, non-tool use, and diverse action patterns.
+Results show that \model consistently enhances the performance of such policies in both simulated and real-world environments.